Part 5.1: Streamlit Integration I

 status = bootstrap_tutorial_data()

-3) Prices and assets page
+3) Prices and securities page

-Create dashboards/tutorial_fixed_income_dashboard/pages/01_prices_and_assets.py.
+Create dashboards/tutorial_fixed_income_dashboard/pages/01_prices_and_securities.py.

 This page should: